rchanou/website/README.md

 - Dynamically calculating keyboard arrow navigation of flex wrap elements
 - Integrating Recaptcha

+(Note: I plan on refactoring the store system using a different, less tangled approach.
+I'm aware it's a bit of mess now.)

 You can play with the components using `yarn add` and `yarn run cosmos` to run the development playground.

 It uses serverless AWS services for the back end.
 Some of the AWS code is in the `aws` folder for reference.